 Part of the responsibilities as a crime prevention officer is to present various topics to educate the public.
 We are available to speak to your group or organization at a time and location of your choosing.
 Topics that can be presented include but are not limited to: alcohol awareness, drug awareness, theft prevention, general duties of the police, personal safety, and dating/domestic violence.

 If you or your group is interested in having a representative of the University Police speak to you or your organization, please complete a Crime Prevention Presentation Request.
-If you'd prefer to submit manually, you can access the Crime Prevention Presentation Request form here.
+If you'd prefer to submit manually, you can use the Crime Prevention Presentation Request form.
 Once completed, please submit the request via fax, e-mail, or U.S. Mail no less than thirty (30) days prior to scheduled day(s).

 Listed below are some commonly presented programs, however, the Florida Atlantic University Police Department can modify or create a specific program to fit your needs.